UgurUysal86/finalProjectTemplate/README.md

 * Group participants names: Justin Loveless, Blake Nguyen, and Ugur Uysal
-* Project Title: Trust and Reliance in Military Automation (Abstract here - basically your pitch with some modification - but short overview) (TEASER IMAGE HERE - should wow me to read your work)
+* Project Title: Trust and Reliance in Military Automation (Abstract here - basically your pitch with some modification - but short overview) In an effort to mitigate the risks of human pilot lives, we are interested in further investigating human-out-of-loop (fully autonomous) in comparison to previous results of human-on-the-loop (supervised autonomous) and human-in-the-loop (semi-autonomous) to determine if there are significant differences in trust and reliability based on the level of automation provided.

+(TEASER IMAGE HERE - should wow me to read your work)

 * [Google Doc](https://docs.google.com/document/d/1mcqMaQYsubLfIDFFgeauV-vMFGffujcG4K2Izi4j_rk/edit)